Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Transport Models

-Parameters for the Skyrme potential applied in differents models are listed in table~\ref{tab1}~\cite{Isse:2005nk, SMASH:2016zqf, Yong:2023uct}.
-The mean-field potential is taken with a positive sign for neutrons, while an opposite sign is applied for protons.
+here $\rho$ is the Eckart rest frame baryon density and $\rho_{I3}$ is the Eckart baryon isospin density relative isospin projection $I_3/I$. $\rho_0=0.168\ \mathrm{fm}^{-3}$ is the nuclear ground state density.
+In the symmetry term (third term), a positive sign is used for neutrons, and the opposite sign is applied to protons.
 This treatment is restricted to baryons, with mesons being excluded.
 Electromagnetic interactions, such as the Coulomb and Lorentz forces, are neglected as their contribution is usually much weaker compared to the hadronic mean-field effects.

+Parameters for the Skyrme potential applied in different models are listed in table~\ref{tab1}~\cite{Isse:2005nk, SMASH:2016zqf, Yong:2023uct}.
+For both JAM and SMASH, we employ a soft equation of state (EoS) without momentum dependence, corresponding to a nuclear incompressibility of $K = 210$~MeV, since the hard EoS leads to a much more negative $v_2$.
+In contrast, for AMPT, the hard EoS is required to reproduce the observed negative $v_2$ signal.

 At low energy collisions, the reduced Lorentz contraction due to slower projectile velocities allows spectator matter to pass through over a longer time, making its shadowing effect much more pronounced.
 Therefore, a detailed evaluation of the passing time and nuclear shadowing effect is essential~\cite{Herrmann:1999wu, Liu:1998yc, Liu:2024ugr}.
-The passing time of the projectile and target spectators can be estimated as
+The passing time of the projectile and target spectators in the center of mass (CM) frame can be estimated as